 To ensure legal clarity and avoid administrative burden, ships covered by the new legislation will be excluded from the scope of the Waste Shipment Regulation (EC) 1013/2006.

 The European List of ship recycling facilities

-From a date set in the Regulation to fall between mid-2017 and 31 December 2018, large commercial seagoing vessels flying the flag of an EU Member State may be recycled only in safe and sound ship recycling facilities included in the European List of ship recycling facilities.
-The List was first established on 19 December 2016.
-It will be updated in the future through Implementing Acts to add more compliant facilities or to remove facilities which have ceased to comply.
+From 31 December 2018, large commercial seagoing vessels flying the flag of an EU Member State may be recycled only in safe and sound ship recycling facilities included in the European List of ship recycling facilities.
+The List was first established on 19 December 2016 and updated in May 2018.
+It will be further updated in the future through Implementing Acts to add more compliant facilities or to remove facilities which have ceased to comply.

 To be included in the European List, any ship recycling facility irrespective of its location has to comply with a number of safety and environmental requirements.
 In April 2016, the Commission issued technical guidelines on these requirements.
 The Commission assesses applications received from the ship recycling facilities located in third countries.
 The template for applications of ship recycling facilities located outside the EU can be found here.
 For facilities located in the EU, it is the national authorities of the Member States which indicate to the Commission which facilities located on their territory are compliant.